Luton power station: History

 Luton Corporation obtained a provisional order in 1895 under the Electric Lighting Acts to generate and supply electricity to Borough of Luton.
 The Luton Corporation Electric Lighting Order 1895 was granted by the Board of Trade and was confirmed by Parliament through the Electric Lighting Orders Confirmation (No. 2) Act 1895 (58 & 59 Vict. c. lxvii).
 The corporation built a power station in St Mary's Road, Luton which was commissioned in 1901.

 Luton power station supplied electricity to Luton Corporation Tramways from the opening of the system in 1908 until its closure in 1932.

 The British electricity supply industry was nationalised in 1948 under the provisions of the Electricity Act 1947 (10 & 11 Geo.
 6. c.
 54).
 The Luton electricity undertaking was abolished, ownership of Luton power station was vested in the British Electricity Authority, and subsequently the Central Electricity Authority and the Central Electricity Generating Board (CEGB).
 At the same time the electricity distribution and sales responsibilities of the Luton electricity undertaking were transferred to the Eastern Electricity Board (EEB).

 Luton power station was closed in 1969.
 The power station was demolished in 1972.

 Equipment specification

+Plant in 1901

+At opening it was equipped with two Tinkers Lancashire boilers feeding three W H Allen steam sets supplying 85kW each.